ThingLabsIo/ThingLabsIo.github.io/pages/workshop/cs/05-sending-telemetry.md

 }
 {% endhighlight %}

-Make sure that you added the <code>async</code> modifier to the method signature to make this an asynchronous method and set its return type to <code>Task</code>.
+Make sure that you added the <code>async</code> modifier to the method signature to make this an asynchronous method.
+Also, make sure you set its return type to <code>Task</code>.

 Go back to the _MainPage()_ constructor